 Perhaps the first place to start is silence.
-Many people avoid any time of silence in their lives.
-People go to sleep with the television or radio on.
-So many people can't imagine working at a desk without music playing.
-But silence can be golden.
+How many people avoid any time of silence in their lives.
+People go to sleep with the television on or the radio.
+So many people can't imagine working at a desk with music playing.
 Maybe you've observed an old couple at a restaurant.
 You can tell they deeply love each other.
 Who only knows what they've been through raising a family and living out their vows in good times and bad.
 Yet, there they are and they are eating silently.
 They're not angry.
 They hearts are attuned to each other.
 They don't need words.
 If only we could be that way when we pray.
-A heart and mind that falls silent and puts itself in God's presence is a heart wherein God speaks, a heart in which his Word echoes and re-echoes.
+A heart and mind that falls silent and puts itself in God's presence is a heart wherein God speaks, a heart in which his Word echoes and reechoes.
 It is a heart that becomes watchful for God's presence, alert to his Word, a heart that knows how to crowd out all that distracts us from the presence of God.
-Even if we're not called to contemplative life but we are all called to moments of silent prayer during the day - maybe fifteen minutes, maybe more, when we "un-plug", "dis-connect" and stop talking, even to God, and instead listen attentively.
+None of us, myself included, is blessed with a calling to contemplative life but we are all called to moments of silent prayer during the day - maybe fifteen minutes, maybe more, when we "un-plug", "dis-connect" and stop talking, even to God, and instead listen attentively.
 That is when we will finally discover something wonderful deep within us - namely, our desire for God, our deep yearning for God's love as the only love that satisfies, the only love upon which to build our lives, the only love that, in the end, we have to share with one another.
 How beautifully the French philosopher Simone Weil put this: "Desire, oriented toward God, is the only force capable of raising the soul.
 Or rather, God alone comes to possess and lift the soul, but only desire obliges God to descend.
 God only comes to those who ask God come - and to ask often, for a long time, and ardently.
 God cannot prevent himself from coming to them."
-(Quoted in Magnificat, December 2017, p.
-4).
 This we experience only when we allow ourselves to fall silent and to pray in accord with what is truly in the depth of our being - no matter how far we have strayed or how indifferent we have been.